-Established by CEU President & Rector Michael Ignatieff and his wife Zsuzsanna Zsohar, this program brings undergraduates and graduates together to foster community and support academic excellence.
+Established by former CEU President & Rector Michael Ignatieff and his wife Zsuzsanna Zsohar, this program brings undergraduates and graduates together to foster community and support academic excellence.
 The Presidential Scholar Awards are given annually to two incoming Bachelor’s students, two Master's students, and two doctoral candidates.

 Klara Hulikova | BA in Philosophy, Politics and Economics

 Klara comes to CEU from Bratislava, where she has been actively involved in humanitarian relief efforts and social justice projects.
 She was a regular volunteer at a local orphanage and was an active contributor to informal education efforts at her high school.

 She is developing her sense of justice at CEU, and upon graduation, plans to return to Slovakia to combat discrimination in the education sector.
 In pursuit of this goal, Klara served as a character and academic mentor and is a former teaching assistant.

 Franziska Marhold | BA in Politics, Philosophy and Economics

 Franziska chose CEU not only for its academic excellence and global reputation but also for the diverse community and founding values.
 She is interested in exploring the relationship between globalization and populism as well as the potential for truly democratic international cooperation.

 Outside of the classroom, she interned at an Austrian media house that focuses on local news in pursuit of building a career in journalism.
 Also, she participated in organizing the worldwide climate strike in Vienna this past summer.
 Her climate activism has also involved working with prominent European media to inform the public on a scientific basis and discuss climate justice with high-ranking politicians.

 Marianna Wicha | BA in Culture, Politics and Society